dojoengine/book/src/tutorial/onchain-chess/1-initiate.md

 ## Need help?

-If you are stuck? don't hesitate to ask questions at [Dojo community](https://discord.gg/akd2yfuRS3)!
+If you're stuck, don't hesitate to ask questions at the [Dojo community](https://discord.gg/akd2yfuRS3)!

-Here is the [answer](https://github.com/rkdud007/chess-dojo/blob/tutorialv2/src/systems/initiate.cairo) for chapter 1.
+You can find the [answer](https://github.com/rkdud007/chess-dojo/blob/tutorialv2/src/systems/initiate.cairo) for chapter 1 here.